-By clicking the name of an MHC, you can sort the sequences by IC50.
+By clicking Hits, you can sort by the number of hits, meaning the number of alleles that have affinity for each 99 residue window.
 You can return to sequential sorting by clicking Position.

-By default, it will show you all 22 MHCs used for analysis, but it is common practise to just look at the top 14 or top 8 MHCs.
+By default, it will show you all 26 MHCs used for analysis, but it is common practice to just look at the top 14 or top 8 MHCs.
 These are usually representative of immunogenicity, but not comprehensive.
-You can choose to just show these by clicking or .
-You can also select .

 The most informative way to analyze the results is to look at Rank percentage.
 This is a normalized measure of epitope probability (e.g. a rank of 10% indicates that this epitope is in the top 10% *highest* predicted epitopes for this allele type).
 Rank percentage is more useful than IC50 for comparing the immunogenic potential of a given epitope sequence between different HLA allele types because certain alleles tend to bind more or less strongly to epitope peptides in general even though they may have equal immunogenic potential.
 Rank percentage is calculated by comparing the IC50 binding prediction to a reference set of prediction scores from 100,000 random 15mers from all open reading frames in the human genome.
 The rank value reported is calculated as 100% * (1.0 – rank_fraction_in_sorted_ref_scores ).